 Replacing employees is expensive, plain and simple.
 Regardless of business size, industry studies show the total cost of losing an employee can range from 1.5-2X the employee’s annual salary.
+Which is why you need a tool belt of solid employee retention strategies.

-And while there may not be a silver bullet to fight employee turnover, we’ve put together a list of nine sure-fire employee retention strategies that will help you re-engage and keep your top performers.
+And while there may not be a silver bullet to fight employee turnover, we’ve put together a list of 9 sure-fire employee retention strategies that will help you re-engage and keep your top performers.

 1. Find why people are leaving (and then fix it)